MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/importing-pst-files-to-office-365.md

 ## Importing SharePoint data to Office 365

-You can also import files and documents to SharePoint sites and OneDrive accounts in your Office 365 organization.
+You can also import files and documents to SharePoint sites and OneDrive accounts in your organization.
 For more information, see the following articles:

 - [Migrate to SharePoint Online](https://docs.microsoft.com/sharepointmigration/migrate-to-sharepoint-online)